kevinveenbirkenbach/cymais/lookup_plugins/README.md

-# Custom Lookup Plugins for CyMaIS
+# Custom Lookup Plugins for Infinito.Nexus

-This directory contains custom **Ansible lookup plugins** used within the CyMaIS project.
+This directory contains custom **Ansible lookup plugins** used within the Infinito.Nexus project.

 ## When to Use a Lookup Plugin